Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * Top performing products across the four years are 27In 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop which account for 85% of total revenue.

-* While 27k gaming monitor contributed mjorly to the total revenue (35%), customers were making more and frequent orders for the apple airpods and headphones, which is almost double the volume amount of the gaming monitor.
+* While 27In 4K Gaming Monitor contributed mjorly to the total revenue (35%), customers were making more and frequent orders for the apple airpods and headphones, which is almost double the volume amount of the gaming monitor.

-* **Top performing product was the gaming monitor**(~$10M in sales revenue), **worst performing roduct is the bose soundport** ($3k) though missing data would need to check with sales team.
+* **Top performing product was the 27In 4K Gaming monitor**(~$10M in sales revenue), **worst performing roduct is the Bose Soundport Headphones** ($3k) though missing some monthly sales data would need to check in with sales and product team.

 </ul>